What is Fear of Harm?

 Like bipolar disorder, FOH includes manic and depressive symptoms.
 However these are just two of the characteristics of a much broader syndrome.
 It also includes sleep disturbances, anxiety, aggression, temperature regulation problems, poor self-esteem regulation, psychosis, cravings, attention and more.
 Please click here to see a more detailed list of the symptoms which describe the illness.

-Children with FOH typically have one or more co-morbid diagnoses.
+In addition to a bipolar diagnosis, children with FOH typically have one or more co-morbid diagnoses.
 The most frequent are: mania, major depression, separation anxiety disorder, generalized anxiety disorder, obsessive-compulsive disorder, oppositional defiant disorder, conduct disorder and attention deficit disorder.

 Fear of Harm/Threat

 A child with FOH is hyper-vigilant to threat; real, imagined or psychotic.
 They regularly perceive obvious and/or subtle forms of threat from people, places, things, social interactions and otherwise normal routines.
 Their worlds are filled with bad guys, mean people, lurking monsters, dangerous places, potential accidents, and unknown outcomes.
 The list can be heartbreaking.
 Their thoughts often turn to death and they can worry obsessively about being killed or about harm/death coming to people who would otherwise protect them from the things that frighten them.

 Further, they are overly sensitive to blame, criticism, refusal, disappointment, expectations, rejection and loss –all common occurrences in daily interactions with parents, teachers and peers.
 Whereas no child prefers to be criticized or disappointed, for children with FOH it feels like an attack. (read more)